-In each quarter of 2009 the sample contained more than 25 thousand dwellings on average on the territory of the whole Czech Republic (over 0.6% of all permanently occupied dwellings), in which almost 59 thousand respondents of all age groups are surveyed.
-Almost 51 thousand of them are aged 15+ years.
+In each quarter of 2011 the sample contained almost 25 thousand dwellings on average on the territory of the whole Czech Republic (over 0.6% of all permanently occupied dwellings), in which 58 thousand respondents of all age groups are surveyed.
+Almost 50 thousand of them are aged 15+ years.
 All persons usually living in the sampled dwellings, irrespective of the type of their residence, are subject of the LFSS.
 The LFSS is a continuous survey, results of which are evaluated and published quarterly.

 Before 2001 all LFSS data were weighted by the age distribution of the population obtained from current demographic statistics, while the last known development of natural increase and migration balance was taken into consideration.
-The LFSS data for 2001 and 2002 were re-weighted to correspond to the age distribution of the population interpolated for respective mid-quarters, on the basis of final results of the Population and Housing Census 2001 and then according to the final demographic statistics as at 1 January 2001 and then to final demographic data as at 1 January 2001 and as at ends of 2001 and 2002.
+Since 2001 data have been based on the final results of the Population and Housing Census 2001 and then on the final demographic data.
 Population movement and natural increase according to the latest available data have been taken into account in the population projections for mid-quarters since 2003.
 This calculation approach corresponds best to the group of persons included in the survey (permanently residing population, foreigners with the long-stay over 90 days).